BobbleLaw/bobblelaw.github.io/content/en-US/topics/interview/leetcode-top-interview.md

 **Intuition**
 + Use the sliding window technique to maintain a substring without repeating characters while iterating through the string.
-If a character is repeated, move the left pointer of the window forward to exclude the previous occurrence.
++ If a character is repeated, move the left pointer of the window forward to exclude the previous occurrence.

 **Steps**
++ Declare
-+ Use two pointers, `left` and `right` start at `0`
+  + `left` at pos 0
-+ Declare hash map to record the last seen character index, {character, index}
+  + hash map to record the last seen character index of type {character: index}
+  + `maxLen` of so far the max length window, init with 0
 + Iterate the string (with `right`)
-  + If current character is seen and in range of the window
+  + If current character is seen and in range of the window (shrink)
     + Update `left` to next index of the seen character index
   + Update `lastSeen` of current position (`right`)
   + Update max length